Quickstart: Explore and analyze costs with Cost analysis

 The preceding image shows resource group names.
 While you can group by tag to view total costs per tag, viewing all tags per resource or resource group isn't available in any of the cost analysis views.

-When grouping costs by a specific attribute, the top ten cost contributors are shown from highest to lowest.
-If there are more than ten groups, the top nine cost contributors are shown.
-Also shown is as an Others group, which covers all remaining groups together.
+When grouping costs by a specific attribute, the top 10 cost contributors are shown from highest to lowest.
+If more than 10, the top nine cost contributors are shown with an Others group, which covers all remaining groups together.
 When grouping by tags, you may also see an Untagged group for costs that don't have the tag key applied.
-Untagged is always last, even if there are more untagged costs than tagged costs.
-If there are ten or more tag values, untagged costs will be part of Others.
+Untagged is always last, even if untagged costs are higher than tagged costs.
+Untagged costs will be part of Others, if 10 or more tag values exist.

-Classic (Azure Service Management or ASM) virtual machines, networking, and storage resources don't share detailed billing data.
+Classic virtual machines, networking, and storage resources don't share detailed billing data.
 They're merged as Classic services when grouping costs.

 You can view the full data set for any view.
 Whatever selections or filters that you apply affect data presented.
 To see the full data set, click the chart type list and then click Table view.